peteroupc/MailLib/docs/PeterO.Text.ICharacterEncoder.md

 <b>Returns:</b>

 The number of bytes written to the stream; -1 if no further code points remain (for example, if _c_ is -1 indicating the end of the stream), or -2 if an encoding error occurs.
 (Note that it's possible for this method to return 0 if, for example, it can't generate new bytes yet based on the current input.).
+If this method returns -2, it should not write any bytes to the output stream.